hariscats/K8s-self-healing-simulator/README.md

    ```
 3. Follow the on-screen prompts to select and delete a pod.
 Observe the self-healing process through event logs.

-## Contributing

-Contributions to the Kubernetes Self-Healing Simulator are welcome!
-Please feel free to submit issues, pull requests, or enhancements to improve the tool.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.